plsuwu/plsuwu/src/docs/writeups/mr_robot.md

 ## Foothold

-Using this information as well as the headers from this request, I wrote a (kind of janky) python script using pwntools that will query the login page, using the filtered `fsociety.dic` as a wordlist:
+Using this information as well as the headers from this request, I wrote a (kind of janky) multithreaded python script using `pwntools` that will query the login page, using the filtered `fsociety.dic` as a wordlist:

 ```python
 from concurrent.futures import ThreadPoolExecutor